Virginia – Featured Online Programs in Social Work

-With a population of over 8 million and a social work labor force of over 14,000, Virginia is a good place for people in the social work field.1,2 If you have a passion for helping people and are interested in learning more about a career in social work, you will need to understand the various paths for licensure.
+With a population of over 8.5 million and a social work labor force of nearly 18,000, Virginia offers many options for finding employment in social work.
+Aspiring professionals interested in pursuing a career in the field should carefully review the various paths for licensure.
 Continue reading to learn more about the educational paths social workers in Virginia must take and the types of licenses available to social workers.

-The Virginia Board of Social Work (the Board) regulates the standards for licensed social workers in Virginia.
-Below is an overview on how to become a social worker based on the Virginia Board regulations.
+The Virginia Board of Social Work regulates and sets standards for licensed social workers in Virginia.
+The overview below provides information on how to become a social worker based on the Virginia Board regulations.

 How to Become a Social Worker in Virginia

 Virginia offers two social work licenses: licensed social worker (LSW) and licensed clinical social worker (LCSW).
 To become an LSW, individuals must possess either a bachelor’s or master’s degree in social work from a school accredited by the Council on Social Work Education (CSWE).
 Although individuals holding a master’s degree in social work can apply for an LSW license immediately after graduating, individuals with a bachelor’s degree must complete supervised post-degree experience to become eligible for licensure.
 To become an LCSW in Virginia, an individual must hold a master’s degree in social work from a CSWE-accredited program and complete a certain amount of supervised work before becoming licensed.

 Bachelor of Social Work (BSW)